AlexanderBurkhart/realtime-modular-object-detection/README.md

 - Numpy

 ## Train models with Town Centre Data Set (Only works for U-Net and Faster R-CNN)
-**Note: Make sure to use a computer with a powerful GPU or Google Cloud/Amazon instance with GPU for best efficiency**
+**Note: Make sure to use a computer with a powerful GPU(s) or Google Cloud/Amazon instance with a GPU(s) for best efficiency**
-- Download TownCenterXVID.avi from the Dataset linked above and rename the video to test.avi
+- Download TownCenterXVID.avi from the [Town Centre data set](http://www.robots.ox.ac.uk/ActiveVision/Research/Projects/2009bbenfold_headpose/project.html#datasets) and rename the video to test.avi
-- Copy and paste the text from TownCentre-groundtruth.top into a file called data.csv
+- Copy and paste the text from TownCentre-groundtruth.top from the data set website into a file called data.csv
 - Create an empty folder called **data** in the corresponding algorithm folder(i.e. obj-detection-frcnn) **where there is a script called create_data.py.**
 - Place the test.avi file and data.csv file into the data folder
 - Run the create_data.py script with the following command